10.3.26

 Latest Update: September 2025

-While FNAF 2 was also released on PSX, its last update was released in 2024.
-The PSX demake of FNAF 3 matured significantly in 2025, culminating in version 1.0, the first fully playable release.
+While FNAF 2 was also launched on PSX, its last update was released in 2024, so it could not be included in this post.
+Meanwhile, the PSX demake of FNAF 3 matured significantly in 2025, culminating in version 1.0, the first fully playable release.
 All core mechanics are present, including the office, camera system, maintenance panel, enemy behavior, random error logic, and full progression through the nights!

 While certain elements (such as minigames and specific UI prompts) were excluded or repurposed, the experience is complete from start to finish.
 Additional features not found in the original game include two-player support, an expanded Custom Night, easter eggs, and a hidden debug menu.